Centralia Reserve Officers

 Reserve Officers receive equivalent training in the reserve academy to that which full-time officers receive at Washington's Law Enforcement Academy.
 In addition, reserves receive yearly training in emergency vehicle operations, firearms, domestic violence prevention, bloodborne pathogens, first aid and CPR.
 Monthly training meetings present specialized training such as building searches, court testimony, search and seizure updates and report writing.

-To find out more about the Centralia Police Department Reserve Program, please call Sgt.
-Dave Clary at phone: 360-330-7680.
+To find out more about the Centralia Police Department Reserve Program, please call Sergeant Withrow at 360-330-7680.